stelong/gpytGPE/README.md

 Additional keyword arguments with default values are:
 * `device=torch.device("cuda" if torch.cuda.is_available() else "cpu")`
 * `learn_noise=False`
+* `kernel="RBF"`
-* `scale_data=True`
+* `log_transform=False`

 By changing `learn_noise` to `True`, you can easily switch to a noisy formulation (an additional hyperparameter will be fitted, correspondig to the standard deviation of a zero-mean normal distribution).
 Data are automatically standardised before the training.
-To disable this option simply set `scale_data` to `False`.
+You can use a less smooth kernel by setting `kernel` to `"Matern"`.
+Also, you can log-transform the data (useful if you have spotted an exponential trend) by setting `log_transform` to `True`.

 The training is performed via the command:
 ```